Skip to main content

 • Consider your financial situation.
 Do you have thousands of dollars in savings to cover the difference?

 • Talk to your insurance agent.
-Your insurance agent can help you determine how much property damage liability coverage you need.
-They can also help you find a policy that fits your budget.
+Your insurance agent can help you explore how much property damage liability coverage might be appropriate for your situation.
+They can also help you find coverage options that fit your budget.

-It is important to note that PD is a type of car insurance that pays for the damage you cause to other people’s property in an accident.
-It does not cover your car’s damage.
-You need another type of insurance to protect your vehicle.
+It is important to note that PD is a type of car insurance that pays for the damage you cause to other people's property in an accident.
+It does not cover your car's damage.
+You need another type of insurance for coverage on your own vehicle.

 This type of insurance is optional in New York State, unlike PD.
 You can read more about the insurance that covers your vehicle in our Comp vs. Collision article.

-PD coverage is a vital part of auto insurance that can save you from paying out of pocket for the damage you cause to other people’s property in an accident.
+PD coverage is a vital part of auto insurance that can help you avoid paying out of pocket for the damage you cause to other people's property in an accident.

 In New York State, you are required to have at least $10,000 of PD coverage, but, as we've shown, this may not be enough to cover the full cost of the damage in some cases.

-To safeguard your current assets or income, you may want to increase your PD coverage to protect yourself from lawsuits and financial losses.
+To help address your current assets or income, you may want to consider increasing your PD coverage to help address potential lawsuits and financial exposure.

-Our agency can help you find the best PD coverage for your needs and budget.
-We have years of experience and knowledge in auto insurance and PD coverage, and we can guide you through the process of getting the right policy for you.
+Our agency can help you explore PD coverage options for your situation and budget.
+We have years of experience and knowledge in auto insurance and PD coverage, and we can assist you through the process of finding coverage that fits your requirements.

-We’ll do the heavy lifting, so you don’t have to.
+We'll handle the research and comparison work, so you don't have to.

-To get things started, click the Get a Quote button below and let us help you get the peace of mind that comes with adequate PD coverage.
+To get started, click the Get a Quote button below and let us help you explore PD coverage options that fit your situation.

 Or, if you’d rather dive deeper into the world of auto insurance, learn about bodily injury coverage.